Mike McRae (baseball)

-Mike McRae is a Canadian college baseball coach who is the associate head coach and pitching coach for the Rutgers Scarlet Knights.
+Mike McRae is a Canadian college baseball coach who is the associate head coach and pitching coach.
 He was previously the head baseball coach at the College of William & Mary from 2022 to 2024.
 He was formerly an assistant coach at Virginia Commonwealth University and head coach of the Canisius Golden Griffins.
 McRae was Canisius's head coach from the start of the 2005 season to the end of the 2017 season.
 Under McRae in 2013, Canisius advanced to its first NCAA tournament.
 Before becoming the head coach at Canisius, he was the head coach at Niagara from 2002–2004, and an assistant at several NCAA Division I programs from 1996–2001.

 McRae attended Division III Colby College in Waterville, Maine.
 He played four seasons of baseball and one season of ice hockey for the Mules.

 Coaching career

 Division I assistant

 After starting a club baseball team at Brock University in Ontario, Canada and coaching it for the 1995 season, McRae got his first NCAA coaching job as an assistant at Niagara.
 He coached there from 1996–1997, and Niagara won a MAAC North Division championship in his second season.
 In 1998, he was an assistant at Winthrop in Rock Hill, South Carolina, before returning to the northeast to become an assistant at Maine from 1999–2001.